aosabook/500lines/functionalDB/chapter.md

 * Take an optional timestamp value to know from which time to fetched the needed element.
 This is an optional argument as it defaults to the current time.

-The functions *entity-at* and *ind-at* find the right layer and within it find the needed element (*entity-at *looks at the storage, *ind-at* goes directly to the right index).
-The function *attr-at* first calls *entity-at *and then reads the attribute from the entity and *value-of-at *calls *attr-at *and then reads the value from the attribute.
+The functions *entity-at* and *ind-at* find the right layer and within it find the needed element (*entity-at* looks at the storage, *ind-at* goes directly to the right index).
+The function *attr-at* first calls *entity-at *and then reads the attribute from the entity and *value-of-at* calls *attr-at* and then reads the value from the attribute.

-It is worth mentioning that while *entity-at, attr-at, value-of-at *and *ind-at* have a similar structure, and therefore are explained in this section, *idn-at* is to be used only by the database and not by the database users.
+It is worth mentioning that while *entity-at*, *attr-at*, *value-of-at* and *ind-at* have a similar structure, and therefore are explained in this section, *ind-at* is to be used only by the database and not by the database users.

 ````clojure
 (defn entity-at